-Designing a Custom Video Player in Ios with Avplayer
+Designing a Custom Video Player in iOS with AVPlayer

-Understanding AVPlayer
+Understanding AVPlayer and AVFoundation

 Setting Up the Basic Video Player